 Amebas probably enter through the skin or lungs and spread to the brain through the bloodstream.

 Granulomatous amebic encephalitis differs from primary amebic meningoencephalitis.
 Primary amebic meningoencephalitis, though also rare, can affect healthy people who swim in fresh water.
-Primary amebic meningoencephalitis is caused by a free-living ameba called Naegleria fowleri, which enters the central nervous system through the nose.
+Primary amebic meningoencephalitis is caused by a free-living ameba called Naegleria fowleri, which is thought to enter the central nervous system through the nose.

 Symptoms of granulomatous amebic encephalitis begin gradually.
 Confusion, headache, and seizures are common.
 People may have a low-grade fever, blurred vision, changes in personality, and problems with speaking, coordination, or vision.
 One side of the body or face may become paralyzed.